scooter-dangle/diaper/wiki/application-overview.md

 ### Items

 These are an important, but perhaps not immediately intuitive, aspect of the application.
-Items are, for example, "3T Diapers", "Baby Wipes", or "Boys Batman 4T Diapers" &emdash; they can be as generic or as specific as necessary, and organizations have full control over what Items they use in their instance of DiaperBase.
+Items are, for example, "3T Diapers", "Baby Wipes", or "Boys Batman 4T Diapers" &mdash; they can be as generic or as specific as necessary, and organizations have full control over what Items they use in their instance of DiaperBase.

 Every Item is also connected with a [**Canonical Item**](#canonical-item), which might also be called a "Base Item" (this might be a permanent name change in the near future).
-The Canonical Items are all very generic and refer to a functional commonality &emdash; "3T Diapers", "Huggies 3T Diapers", and "Boys Batman 3T Diapers" would all have "3T Diapers" as their Canonical Item base.
+The Canonical Items are all very generic and refer to a functional commonality &mdash; "3T Diapers", "Huggies 3T Diapers", and "Boys Batman 3T Diapers" would all have "3T Diapers" as their Canonical Item base.

 For a much more detailed and technical description of how these work, see the Wiki article on [Canonical Items](/rubyforgood/diaper/wiki/Canonical-Items).